ericksonl/SleepData/README.md

 # Analysis of Sleep Data
 I have been collecting my sleep data since July of 2016.
-Using the app SleepCycle, each night records several types of data (which you can read about in [SleepCycle's Privacy Policy](https://www.sleepcycle.com/privacy-policy-2021/#:~:text=When%20using%20the%20Sleep%20Cycle,as%20snoring%20or%20other%20noises)).
+[SleepCycle](https://www.sleepcycle.com/) (available on iOS and Android) tracks your sleep using your phone's microphone (which you can read about in [SleepCycle's Privacy Policy](https://www.sleepcycle.com/privacy-policy-2021/#:~:text=When%20using%20the%20Sleep%20Cycle,as%20snoring%20or%20other%20noises)) and records several different types of data.
 For this project, I focused only on 12 of the data values collected.
 Specifically I was interested in Sleep Quality, how it was affected, and if I could predict what my future sleep quality would be like.

 ## Table of Contents
 - [Basic Findings](#basic-findings)